DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/course-program.md

 <li>The course will end with a graduation ceremony where project teams will present their project results and a certificate will be awarded.</li>
 </ul>

-An overview of the short track schedule can be seen below.
+An overview of the short track schedule of the current edition can be seen below.

 | Date  | Time |  Topic  | Content | Location |
 | ----- | ------- | ------| ------ | ------ |